spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 ## Shell

 For convenience and as an alternative to the Spring Cloud Data Flow Dashboard, you can use the [Spring Cloud Data Flow Shell](%currentPath%/concepts/tooling/#shell).
-Later supports tab completion for commands and application configuration properties.
+The shell supports tab completion for commands and application configuration properties.

 If you have started Spring Cloud Data Flow by using Docker Compose, the shell is also included in the `springcloud/spring-cloud-dataflow-server` Docker image.
 To use it, open another console window and type the following: